k21971/EvilHack/doc/evilhack-changelog.md

 - Dragons have proper alignment
 - Fix: replace makeplural with s_suffix from recent commit
 - Fix: monsters riding steeds were not highlighted in curses mode
+- Adjust monster spawns in morgues in Vecna's domain